BlocProtocol/BLOC-wiki/docs/guides/service-operators/Compiling-from-Source.md

 # Compiling from Source

 The instructions for in the README.md cover common platforms for compiling from source, it would be impractical to include them all.
-So this page exists to capture the other platforms/distros that TurtleCoin has been successfully compiled on.
+So this page exists to capture the other platforms/distros that BLOC has been successfully compiled on.
 Please add to it if your environment is not covered, thanks!

 ## CentOS 7

-TurtleCoin build on CENTOS 7 or RHEL 7 with DEVTOOLS 7
+BLOC build on CENTOS 7 or RHEL 7 with DEVTOOLS 7

 ```
 $ sudo yum groupinstall 'Development Tools'